Odds are you already have a fully Balanced Turn Table feed!

 Simple!
 Unplug your phono inputs, touch ohm meter probes to the two outside connections (grounds) on the two RCAs from the TT, and look at the resistance.

-I will bet you get infinite resistance making it clear that the two signals, L- and R- are NOT CONNECTED together until they hit the preamp.
+I will bet you get a very hight resistance showing an open connection making it clear that the two signals, L- and R- are NOT CONNECTED together until they hit the preamp.
 The clear implication here is that by definition, the are BALANCED signals until they get to your preamp.